 Hollander and de Koning mussels are plump and sweet, so this preparation is perfect.
-Paired with some crunchy bread and smoky spices, it is a fantastic snack or appetizer for a swanky event.
+Paired with some crunchy bread and smoky spices, it is a fantastic snack or appetizer.

 1 lb Hollander and de Köning mussels